Instructions for extended-release oxalic acid

 Extended-release oxalic acid for varroa management

+Disclaimer: I am not giving legal advice!
+Enforcement is up to your State Lead Agency, as is the decision whether they will allow you to use unregistered off-the-shelf OA for varroa control.
+I experiment with mite treatments under a Pesticide Research Authorization, and do not promote the use of any treatments restricted by your State.
 I have been researching OAE for some years now, always under a PRA, and am continuing to improve the method.
 The information below is only a “current report” on an application method that has to date shown the best efficacy and least adverse effects.
-This year (2023) I’m testing 18 different methods of application.

 Safety

 Although oxalic acid is not as reactive as stronger mineral acids, it can still cause eye damage, and if left on the skin, tissue damage.
-Always wear safety glasses and waterproof gloves during preparation, and be careful to avoid splashing.
+Always wear safety glasses and waterproof gloves (we find 5 mil vinyl or even disposable restaurant gloves to be adequate) during preparation, and be careful to avoid splashing.
+Tip: when handling acids, rub dry baking soda on your hands before putting on gloves.

-Always keep a jug of baking soda solution at hand!
-(10 heaping tablespoons of baking soda per gallon of water).
+Always keep a jug of strong baking soda solution at hand!
+Mixed at the rate of 1 cup of baking soda per gallon of water.

 After preparation or application, wash your hands and equipment with soap and warm water to remove any acid residues, or better yet, neutralize any acid on hands, hive tools, or smoker with the baking soda solution, which will immediately neutralize any acids.